hayashikun/sparrow/README.md

     subscription: gitops
     class_args:
       targets:
-        # When an event is from repository "org/app1", evaluates the ERB
+        # When an event is from repository "org/app1", Sparrow evaluates the ERB
         # template at `overlays/dev/kustomization.yaml.erb` in the
         # configuration repository `org/app1-conf` and writes the evaluated
         # result to `overlays/dev/kustomization.yaml`.